Sedation Dentistry Plano, TX

 Nitrous Oxide Dental Sedation

-Nitrous oxide can be a fantastic solution for keeping up with your routine exams and cleanings as well as just about any other treatment you need, all while feeling anxiety-free.
+Nitrous oxide can be a fantastic solution for keeping up with your routine exams, cleanings, and just about any other treatment you need while feeling anxiety-free.
 It is the most common method of sedation we use.

-You will inhale the gas through a nasal mask prior to procedures.
+You will inhale the gas through a nasal mask before procedures.
 You can expect anxiety and nervousness to almost immediately go away.
-It relaxes you during your appointment while still being aware of your surroundings and enables you to drive yourself home afterward.
+It relaxes you during your appointment while being aware of your surroundings and enables you to drive yourself home afterward.

-Patients remain fully conscious and aware, but simply do not experience the kind of mental stress that can come with oral health procedures.
+Patients remain fully conscious and aware but do not experience the mental stress that can come with oral health procedures.
 Nitrous Oxide takes effect and wears off quickly, so most patients tolerate it very well.
-When your dentist uses laughing gas in combination with a local anesthetic, it’s quite effective in eliminating patients’ psychological aversion to the dentist office.
+When your dentist uses laughing gas with a local anesthetic, it eliminates patients’ psychological aversion to the dentist office.

 How Does Nitrous Oxide Work?

-Dr. Grapevine and his team have the training necessary to provide sedation dentistry in-house for your convenience.
-Once you inhale the gas through a dedicated nasal mask, the sedative travels very quickly through your body.
-This results in a light yet euphoric effect that works to keep you at ease.
-While other sedatives can take time to take effect, nitrous oxide is virtually instant.
+Dr. Grapevine and his team have the training to provide sedation dentistry in-house for your convenience.
+The sedative travels quickly through your body once you inhale the gas through a dedicated nasal mask.
+This results in a light yet euphoric effect that keeps you at ease.
+While other sedatives can take time, nitrous oxide is virtually instant.
 The on-the-fly capabilities of nitrous oxide also make it easier for Dr. Grapevine to adjust the amount he administers to help you get comfortable.

-Keep in mind that nitrous oxide is not meant to put you to sleep like general anesthesia.
-Rather you will be in a deep state of relaxation, and perhaps a little light-headed.
+Remember that nitrous oxide is not meant to put you to sleep like general anesthesia.
+Rather you will be in a deep state of relaxation and perhaps a little light-headed.
 You may even notice a tingling sensation in your arms or legs.
 What’s important is that you feel calm and comfortable.
-In some cases, patients don’t even remember a lot of their treatment, and some would prefer to keep it that way if their anxiety is particularly severe.
+In some cases, patients don’t even remember much of their treatment, and some would prefer to keep it that way if their anxiety is particularly severe.

 Once Dr. Grapevine completes treatment, we will remove the sedative.
-As you begin breathing normal air, rather than oxygen mixed with nitrous oxide, the effects will quickly begin to wear off.
+The effects will quickly wear off as you begin breathing normal air rather than oxygen mixed with nitrous oxide.
 You’ll even be able to drive yourself home!

 Is Nitrous Oxide Sedation Right for Me?

-Nitrous oxide is ideal for those who have fears or anxieties about dentistry, but it’s hardly the only group that can benefit from its use.
+Nitrous oxide is ideal for those with fears or anxieties about dentistry, but it’s hardly the only group that can benefit from its use.
 For example, we may recommend it for patients who have:

 • A sensitive gag reflex.